microsoft/pxt-arcadeshield/README.md

 Bitmaps also can be created using the built-in image editor in MakeCode.

-> **This extension is still in beta and is subject to changes.**
+> **NOTE: This extension will only work in https://makecode.microbit.org/beta**.
+The extension is still under development and is subject to changes.
+Please file issues at https://github.com/microsoft/pxt-arcadeshield/issues

-## Simulator support

-The extension provides a simulator for the display, with keyboard controls mapping to the inputs of the display shield (A and B buttons, and the D-pad).

 ## Arcade Shields for the micro:bit V2